 The District uses internal service funds to account for its insurance program.
 This service predominantly benefits governmental rather than business-type functions, and therefore, has been included within governmental activities in the government-wide financial statements.
 The internal service fund is presented in the proprietary fund financial statements.

-The basic proprietary fund financial statements can be found on pages 38-40 of this report.
+The basic proprietary fund financial statements which can be found in the financial section of this report.

 Notes to the Financial Statements